Beauty

 All you need to know about face peels

-Pollution, stress, smoking, UV rays and blue light... all these elements rhyme with clogged pores and a blurred complexion.
-To remedy this, exfoliation is the ultimate beauty gesture.
-But beyond gentle exfoliation, peelings can take your skin a step further.
-This technique, which works deep down to eliminate dead cells and make skin more radiant, is a major ally in your beauty routine.
+Pollution, stress, tobacco, UV rays, and blue light...
+These are all factors that lead to clogged pores and a dull complexion.
+To remedy this, exfoliation is the ultimate beauty treatment.
+But beyond gentle exfoliation, glycolic acid peels go further to renew your skin.
+This technique, which works deep down to eliminate dead cells and thus make the skin more radiant, is a valuable ally for your beauty routine.
 Here's everything you need to know about facial peels.

 What does it involve?